 No one wants to be told that the strain they purchased tastes like berry only to find out it tastes like diesel.
 Certain tastes could make a person nauseous.
 Some may want a softer aroma.
 The assumption for non-consumers is that all marijuana smells and tastes the same, but nothing could be further from the truth.
 Smell and taste vary from strain to strain, and some people may not want to tolerate the musky, harsh taste (while others may love it!).

-You can't determine specifics, but consumers can share their experience.
-If the breeders claim that strains have a high THC content, but every time it’s consumed, there's a trend of negative responses, let them know so they can adjust.
-The excitement is gone when you realize you paid for an extreme high but ended up with extreme disappointment.
+You can’t determine specifics, but consumers can share their experience.
+If the breeders claim that strains have a high THC content, but every time it’s consumed, there’s a trend of negative responses, let them know so they can adjust.
+The excitement is gone when you realize you paid for an quality cannabis to get high but ended up with extreme disappointment.
 Have you ever met a person who bought a bad batch?
 Not the happiest occasion.
 It’s like the onion I just bought that had fuzz on it the next day.
 Only in my case, I got to return my onion.